The course is offered on a full-time or part-time basis.

 Both options are flexible if you are looking to study specific areas of interest whilst still obtaining a solid foundation in the principles of gerontology.

-All courses are assessed via a written assessment which is supported by a presentation.
+There are no exams.
+All courses are assessed via a variety of written assessments, many of which are supported by a presentation.